timlohse1104/tilloh.dev/backend/README.md

 ## Websocket Documentation

-As for now there is sadly no easy possibility to get automated swagger documentation for websocket gateways.
+As for now there is no easy possibility to get automated swagger documentation for websocket gateways.

 The following events are available: